 Lands

 In Throne of Eldraine we had an entire cycle of castle lands that were quite good.
-If you know anything about the wilds of the plane, there are numerous locations that are begging to be turned into lands.
-That said, I think the set will have very good lands and that they will feature some of the following locations.
+If you know anything about the wilds of the plane, numerous locations are begging to be turned into lands.
+I think the set will have magnificent lands and feature some of the following areas.

 Available Products